event-engine/docs/docs/tutorial/part_III.md

 But what does the `State` object look like?
 Well, you can use whatever you want.
 Event Engine does not care about a particular implementation (see docs for details).
 However, Event Engine ships with a default implementation of an `ImmutableRecord`.
-We use that implementation in the tutorial, but it is your choice if you want to use it in your application, too.
+We use that implementation in the tutorial, but it is your choice if you want to use it, too.

 Create a `State` class in `src/Domain/Model/Building` (new directory):